rafalkaron/SSGenie/README.md

 *You can quickly host files on a local web server by running Hosty in an appropriate directory.*

 ### Before you begin
 1. Download the latest version of **Hosty** for your operating system.
-See [Latest Hosty Release](https://github.com/rafalkaron/Hosty/releases/latest).
+See the [Latest Hosty Release](https://github.com/rafalkaron/Hosty/releases/latest).
 2. Unzip **Hosty**.

 ### Procedure